Understanding the Risk vs Reward for Pacific Biosciences of California, Inc. (PACB)

 PACB Stock Insider Trading

-Reports are indicating that there were more than several insider trading activities at Pacific Biosciences of California, Inc. (PACB), starting from Phillips James Michael, who sold 2,760 shares at the price of $3.05 back on Mar 24.
-After this action, Rushing now owns 249,220 shares of Pacific Biosciences of California, Inc., valued at $8,421 with the latest closing price.
+Reports are indicating that there were more than several insider trading activities at Pacific Biosciences of California, Inc. (PACB), starting from Hunkapiller Michael, who sold 189,847 shares at the price of $6.57 back on Aug 21.
+After this action, Rushing now owns 1,421,994 shares of Pacific Biosciences of California, Inc., valued at $1,246,915 with the latest closing price.

-Phillips James Michael, the SVP, Research & Development of Pacific Biosciences of California, Inc., sold 5,050 shares at the value of $4.48 during a trade that took place back on Feb 20, which means that Phillips James Michael is holding 251,980 shares at the value of $22,624 based on the most recent closing price.
+Hunkapiller Michael, the CEO & President of Pacific Biosciences of California, Inc., sold 256,554 shares at the value of $6.47 during a trade that took place back on Aug 20, which means that Hunkapiller Michael is holding 1,611,841 shares at the value of $1,659,802 based on the most recent closing price.

 PACB Stock Fundamentals